xboxpro1/FlexCAN_Library/README.md

 - uint32_t id;    // can identifier

 **clearMask()**
-Clear the mask to receive all frames.
+Enable reception of all messages.

 **clearFilter()**
 Clear filter from 0 - 7.